brandenk514/iac-infra/README.md

 tofu apply
 ```

 CI runs on push to `main` when files under `opentofu/**` change — see [.github/workflows/tofu-deploy.yml](.github/workflows/tofu-deploy.yml).
-Each stack has its own `*-plan` and `*-apply` jobs with its own B2 state key (`main/`, `tdarr/`, `pterodactyl/` — the `trex` and `nanosaurus` keys were kept post-rename to avoid orphaning state).
+The `pterodactyl` stack has its own `*-plan` and `*-apply` jobs with its own B2 state key (`pterodactyl/terraform.tfstate`).
 Plan runs unconditionally and posts the diff to the job summary; apply is gated on the GitHub `production` environment, so an approver must release each stack.
 The runner joins the Tailnet via the Tailscale GitHub Action, writes the SSH key and per-stack `terraform.tfvars` from secrets, then runs `tofu init` + `tofu apply -auto-approve`.

 > The `production` environment must be configured in repo Settings → Environments with **Required reviewers** enabled, otherwise the approval gate is a no-op.